Coronavirus (COVID-19) Updates

 You are required to self-report to the university through the COVID Reporting Portal.
 This act of Selfless Service will help the university to understand and control the virus on campus and give you help through the Division of Student Life.

-What happen is I receive a negative result?
+What happens if I receive a negative result?

 If you tested negative but had a confirmed close contact (less than 6 feet for a cumulative total of 15 minutes in 24 hours) with an individual who has an active case of COVID, it is recommended you quarantine and stay home for 14 days since last contact.